Sikhism in Pakistan: Operational gurdwaras

+In 2012, 16 gurdwaras were open to Sikhs for worship out of around 175 gurdwaras in the country.
+That year in November, the gurdwaras Gurdwara Janamsthan Bebe Nanaki at Dera Chahal in Lahore, Gurdwara Babe Di Ber in Sialkot, Gurdwara Bhai Joga Singh and Gurdwara Bhai Biba Singh, both in Peshawar, were restored to their original function and began accepting Sikh pilgrims.
 In 2024, the Pakistan Sikh Gurdwara Parbandhak Committee listed twenty-one operational gurdwaras on its website.
 Many of the gurdwaras are located in Nankana Sahib.
 Operational gurdwaras are as follows: